 - Ventilating shower, laundry, and cooking areas

 Radon is considered to be the second leading cause of lung cancer in the U.S. Radon is a gaseous radioactive element that occurs from the natural breakdown of uranium in rocks and soil.
-It is colorless, odorless and tasteless.
-Radon becomes a risk indoors because as it continues to break down, it emits atomic particles that upon entering the lungs can alter DNA and increase lung cancer risk.
+It is colorless, odorless, and tasteless.
+Radon becomes a risk indoors because as it continues to break down, it emits atomic particles that can alter DNA and increase lung cancer risk upon entering the lungs.
 Radon can be tested and measured in pCi/L (picocuries per liter) and there are estimated risks to health from the exposure depending on the concentration.
-Missouri Department of Health and Senior Services (MO DHSS) and Environmental Protection Agency (EPA) recommend that if the concentration of radon is 4 pCi/L or greater, then remediation should be done to lower risk.
+Missouri Department of Health and Senior Services (MO DHSS) and the Environmental Protection Agency (EPA) recommend that if the concentration of radon is 4 pCi/L or greater, then remediation should be done to lower risk.

-MO DHSS is currently offering free radon kits for citizens by clicking on the free radon kit link to the bottom and filling out the form.
-Also for more information go to the citizens guide to radon.
+MO DHSS is currently offering free radon kits for citizens by clicking on the free radon kit link at the bottom and filling out the form.
+For more information, go to the citizen’s guide to radon.

 Bed bugs may be difficult to identify.
 They may be accidentally moved and spread within clothing, suitcases, furniture, or other belongings.
 Often red itchy welts are an indication of a bed bug infestation and affected areas on the body may include the ankles, neckline, under the arms, or anywhere skin is exposed while sleeping as the insects are dormant during the day.
 Wash bite areas with antiseptic soap to reduce the risk of any infection and contact your doctor for an appointment if the welts appear to worsen.
-Additional information may be found at https://www.epa.gov/bedbugs.
-Top Ten Tips to Prevent or Control Bed Bugs https://www.epa.gov/bedbugs/top-ten-tips-prevent-or-control-bed-bugs
+Check out the EPA’s Top Ten Tips to Prevent or Control Bed Bugs

 On-Site Wastewater Treatments Systems (OWTS)

-The Macon County Environmental Public Health Specialist consults Macon County property owners to included prospective buyers and sellers regarding on-site wastewater treatments systems and related standards; State of Missouri Laws 701.025 through 701.059 and associated regulations 19CSR 20-3.060 to 20-3.080 .
+The Macon County Environmental Public Health Specialist consults Macon County property owners to include prospective buyers and sellers regarding on-site wastewater treatment systems and related standards.
+State of Missouri Laws 701.025 through 701.059 and associated regulations 19CSR 20-3.060 to 20-3.080 .

-When a permit to modify or construct is required or after a violation notice regarding OWTS(s) is issued Missouri Department of Health Senior Services is the regulatory authority.
+When a permit to modify or construct is required or after a violation notice regarding OWTS(s) is issued, the Missouri Department of Health and Senior Services is the regulatory authority.

 Additional OWTS Information

-The questions often ask; what system do I put in and how?
-As there are several factors that relate to the decision as to what system is best suited?
-Consulting a registered on-site waste water treatment system installer is a great first step.
+The questions often asked: what system do I put in and how?
+As there are several factors that relate to the decision as to what system is best suited.
+Consulting a registered on-site wastewater treatment system installer is a great first step.